 . . . he or she may have a hard time trying to break through the barrier of discouragement to explore possible solutions and anecdotes.
 But it can be done!

-1. Figure out where you can find some good, true friends -- new friends.
+1. Figure out where you can find a few good friends -- new friends.
 Visiting your local watering hole, lounge or bar may not be the best choice.
 So where can you go?

-Reading your local newspaper may be a good place to start.
+Reading your local newspaper may be a good place to start, and reveal a different perspective on connecting with others.
 Even in small town papers, you’ll find articles on community events, and the activities of groups and organizations.
 If one interests you, make some phone calls and look into it.

 Let’s say you love gardening.
 And you read an article about the local chapter of a gardening club and what they are doing in your area.
 Call a contact person or representative and ask how you can become involved with the group.
 Go to their next meeting and meet some people.
 Go to the meetings and participate in a project.